-An individual Medicaid provider number can have only one pay-to address.
+An individual Medicaid provider number may have only one pay-to address.
 This address must be the address where the provider wishes to receive all Medicaid documents related to claims billed under that particular provider number.
-For those providers who furnish services at multiple locations, the pay-to-address must be the address of the provider's main location.
+For those providers who furnish services at multiple locations, the "pay -to" address must be the address of the provider's main location.